furkancosgun/ABAP-MATRIX/README.md

 ---

-## Example Use Cases
-1. **Matrix Multiplication in Financial Calculations:**
-   Use the `dot` method to compute large financial models.

-2. **Data Transformation:**
-   Reshape and transpose datasets for machine learning preprocessing.

-3. **Dynamic UI Layouts:**
-   Store and manipulate UI grid data dynamically.

----

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with a detailed explanation of your changes.